-In the Department of Developmental Services, this class is accountable for directing the overall operation of a residential care and treatment program for a unit at a training school serving approximately 80 - 120 residential persons with mental retardation or other developmental disabilities.
+In the Department of Developmental Services, this class is accountable for directing the overall operation of a residential care and treatment program for a unit at a training school serving approximately 80 to 120 residential individuals with an intellectual disability.

-Receives general direction from a Developmental Services Director of Residential Program or other administrative official.
+Receives administrative direction from a Developmental Services Director of Residential Program or other administrative official of higher grade.

 EXAMPLES OF DUTIES